Autodesk/aomi/README.md

 AAA_BAM=secret
 ```

-The same behaviour is still available through a combination of new modifying options.
+The same behavior is still available through a combination of new modifying options.

 ```
 aomi environment --add-prefix aaa_ --no-merge-path foo/bar/baz